Maxwel Cornet's double helps Lyon end season on a high | Goal.com

 Maxwel Cornet scored two goals as Lyon staged a late comeback to defeat Nimes 3-2 in their final Ligue 1 game of the season.

-Prior to Friday's game at Stade des Costieres, Cornet has been impressive in front of goal having scored four goals in his last four league outings.
+Prior to Friday's game at Stade des Costieres, Cornet has been in impressive form in front of goal having scored four goals in his last four league outings.

 The Ivorian forward opened the scoring in the sixth minute but Nimes fought back to grab a 2-1 lead in the first half.

-The victory ensured Lyon finish their 2018-19 campaign in third place with 72 points after 28 games.
+The victory ensured that Lyon finished their 2018-19 campaign in third place with 72 points after 28 games.
 They also secured progress to the qualification round of next season's Uefa Champions League.

 Following the end of the Ligue 1 season, Cornet will hope to replicate his form for Ivory Coast at the 2019 Africa Cup of Nations in Egypt.

-The West African country are up against Morocco, South Africa and Namibia in Group D.
+The West African country is up against Morocco, South Africa and Namibia in Group D.